 The following examples are provided for your guidance in selecting acceptable decorations, displays, and Christmas trees:

-- Decorations of any type must pass the standard test (refer to Policy on Scenery and Set Decorations).
+- Decorations of any type must pass the standard test (refer to Fire Safety Regulations for Scenery and Set Decorations).
 (Normal use of bulletin boards and posters shall not be subject to this rule.)

 - Electrical devices must bear the Underwriters’ Laboratories (U.L.) label and be in good repair.

 - Decorations, displays, and Christmas trees shall not obstruct doors, corridors, stairs, landings, or spaces providing normal egress; neither shall they obstruct nor obscure building signs, fire equipment, or building service equipment.